yahyazuher/AI-Based-Multi-Model-System-for-Liver-Disease-Risk-Assessment/docs/HepatitisC_Models.md

 The diagnostic architecture of the system follows a strictly hierarchical execution sequence.
 The predicted output from the Stage Model is a fundamental prerequisite because it serves as a high-weight input feature for the final Status (Mortality) Model.

-* Phase 1 (Histological Diagnosis): The inference engine first processes raw clinical biomarkers (such as Bilirubin and Albumin) to determine the liver's histological Stage Prediction using the hepatitis_stage.pkl model.
+* Phase 1: The inference engine first processes raw clinical biomarkers (such as Bilirubin and Albumin) to determine the liver's histological Stage Prediction using the hepatitis_stage.pkl model.

-* Phase 2 (Prognostic Analysis): The system automatically merges the initial clinical data with the AI-generated Stage to calculate the final Mortality Risk Probability using the hepatiti_status.pkl model.
+* Phase 2: The system automatically merges the initial clinical data with the AI-generated Stage to calculate the final Mortality Risk Probability using the hepatiti_status.pkl model.

-This dependency ensures that the structural state of the liver is prioritized as a primary factor before the system evaluates functional survival outcomes, mirroring real-world clinical decision-making.
+This architectural dependency ensures that the structural state of the liver is prioritized as a primary factor before the system evaluates functional survival outcomes, mirroring real-world clinical decision-making.
+Because the Status Model requires an accurate Stage value to produce precise, high-fidelity results—and since this parameter is a required input that the user may not yet possess—.
+To ensure diagnostic accuracy, the system is designed to be operated sequentially.
 ---

 ### 3. Clinical Interpretation